programinglive/zettly/docs/reference/FOCUS_FEATURE.md

 **Features:**
 - Displays time-based greeting (Good morning/afternoon/evening)
 - Shows current active focus if one exists
+- Automatically opens the focus dialog for first-time/first-session users who do not have a focus yet
 - Allows user to complete or delete current focus
-- Provides dialog to set a new focus
+- Provides dialog to set a new focus using an enlarged layout (3xl width, generous spacing) for improved readability
 - Handles loading and error states
 - Responsive design with Tailwind CSS